hasindu2008/slow5lib/README.md

 Python wrapper for slow5lib or *pyslow5* can be installed using conda as `conda install pyslow5 -c bioconda -c conda-forge` or pypi as `pip install pyslow5`.
 The instructions to build *pyslow5* and the usage instructions are [here](https://hasindu2008.github.io/slow5lib/pyslow5_api/pyslow5.html).

+### Other languages

+A slow5 library for RUST programming language developed by [@bsaintjo](https://github.com/bsaintjo/) is available [here](https://docs.rs/slow5/latest/slow5).
+A slow5 library in GO language developed by [@Koeng101](https://github.com/Koeng101) is available [here](https://github.com/TimothyStiles/poly/pull/220).
+We are highly grateful to these community efforts.
+If anyone is interested in a library form another language, feel free to open an issue.

 ### Current limitations & future work